ASAD1575/windows_server_terraform_project/README.md

 ## Scripts

 ### userdata/windows_setup.ps1
 PowerShell script that installs Google Chrome, Mozilla Firefox, and Microsoft Edge browsers on the Windows Server instance.
 It also adds these browsers to the Windows startup registry and creates a flag file to indicate installation completion.
+This script is uploaded to the S3 bucket and executed on the base instance during provisioning.

 ### wait_for_flag.sh
 Bash script that waits for the base instance to be running, the AWS SSM agent to be online, and the installation flag file to be present on the instance before proceeding.
 This ensures the base instance is fully configured before creating the AMI.
+It is executed as a local-exec provisioner in Terraform to synchronize the AMI creation process.

 ## Contributing
 Contributions are welcome.
 Please fork the repository and submit pull requests for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.